How to Change Car Oil: Step-by-Step DIY Guide

 Frequently Asked Questions

 Oil change intervals depend on the oil type and your vehicle.
-Conventional oil typically requires changes every 3,000 to 5,000 miles, while full synthetic oil can last 7,500 to 10,000 miles or more.
+Conventional oil typically requires changes every 3,000 to 5,000 miles, while full synthetic oil can last 7,500 to 10,000 miles, and some newer vehicles using synthetic may go up to 15,000 miles.
 Many newer vehicles have oil life monitoring systems that calculate the optimal interval based on your driving conditions.
-Always check your owner's manual for the manufacturer's recommendation.
+Always check the vehicle owner's manual for the manufacturer's recommendation.

 Yes, you can switch between conventional and synthetic oil without any issues.
 Modern oils are fully compatible with each other, and switching will not damage your engine.
 You can also use synthetic blends as a middle ground.
 Once you switch to synthetic, you benefit from longer change intervals and better protection, but there is no requirement to stay with one type permanently.